puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_collectors.markdown

 For a given resource, this operator will **match** if **both** of the operands would match for that resource.

+This operator has higher priority than `or`.

 #### `or`

 Both operands must be valid search expressions.

 For a given resource, this operator will **match** if **either** of the operands would match for that resource.

+This operator has lower priority than `and`.

 Location
 -----